sajadh76/awesome-AI-tools/README.md

 - **[VulnGPT](https://chatgpt.com/g/g-blU09Cvvf-vulngpt)** Focused on vulnerability detection, Vuln GPT aids security professionals in identifying, prioritizing, and addressing weaknesses in their systems.
 - **[Threat Intel Bot](https://chatgpt.com/g/g-Vy4rIqiCF-threat-intel-bot)** A specialized GPT for the latest APT threat intelligence.
 - **[STRIDE GPT](https://stridegpt.streamlit.app/)** An AI-powered threat modeling tool that leverages OpenAI's GPT models to generate threat models for a given application based on the STRIDE methodology.

+### Automation
+- **[AutoGPT](https://github.com/Significant-Gravitas/AutoGPT)** A powerful platform that allows you to create, deploy, and manage continuous AI agents that automate complex workflows.

 ### AI for fun
 - **[Quick, Draw!](https://quickdraw.withgoogle.com/)**: A game where you draw something, and the AI guesses what it is.